falconry/falcon/doc/api/hooks.rst

 =====

 Falcon supports both **before** and **after** hooks.
-You install a hook simply by applying one of the decorators below either to an individual responder or to an entire resource.
+You install a hook simply by applying one of the decorators below, either to an individual responder or to an entire resource.

-For example, suppose you had a hook like this:
+For example, consider this hook that validates a POST request for an image resource:

 .. code:: python